celery/celery/docs/userguide/calling.rst

 .. sidebar:: Tip

-    If the task is not registered in the current process you can use :meth:`~@send_task` to call the task by name instead.
+    If the task isn't registered in the current process you can use :meth:`~@send_task` to call the task by name instead.